alcio313/hydronTwin/README.md

 * **📁 CONFIGURATION**: Allows loading/saving custom TOML configurations.
 On Desktop, it uses native file dialog pickers.
 On Web, drag & drop a TOML file anywhere on the browser window to import it, and click "Export" to download the current configuration directly to your downloads folder.
 * **🛰 LEO Routing Priority**: Toggle between Ground First (SGL) and Relay Only (ISL) to prioritize routing satellite data through MEO/GEO relays instead of direct SGL paths.
 * **📶 Bitrate Massimo Satelliti**: Dynamically adjust the peak bitrate capacity (Gbps) for LEO, MEO, and GEO satellites.
 Changes take effect instantly across all simulation calculations and the CSV exporter.
-* **📡 Modifica Costellazione**: Change constellation sizes, altitudes, and inclinations on the fly.
+* **📡 Modifica Costellazione**: Change constellation sizes (up to 64 LEO, 32 MEO, 16 GEO), altitudes, and inclinations on the fly, or build custom constellations of up to 128 satellites.
 * **🏠 Stazioni di Terra**: Add new ground stations or manually override local weather states (e.g., Clear Sky, Light Rain, Heavy Rain, Storm) to observe SGL link degradation.

 ### Central Panel (3D Map & Plot)
 * **3D Visualizer**:
   * Drag empty space to rotate the Earth.
-  * Use mouse scroll to zoom in/out.
+  * Use mouse scroll or a two-finger pinch (touchscreen/trackpad) to zoom in/out.
   * **Drag Satellites**: Click directly on a satellite and drag it to rotate *only* the selected satellite along its orbit plane.
 * **📊 Station Throughput Plot**: Live graph of ground station and total network aggregate data rates.
+Its height is relative to the window and can be resized manually by dragging the panel's top edge.

 ### Right Panel (Telemetry & Console)
 * **📶 Bitrates**: Monitor live throughput for all LEO/MEO/GEO satellites and Ground Stations (color-coded by active throughput).
 Click a satellite's name in the list to select it.